 Mosaics and light

 The Hagia Sophia Deësis is responsive to the lighting conditions where it is located.
 Within the image, light appears to shine on the figures from the left, casting shadows to the right.
 This pictorial light source corresponds with the actual light source of the window on the southern wall beside the mosaic.
-As a result, light and shadow seem to behave the same within the image as in the physical space the image inhabits, a feature that heightens the naturalism in the mosaic.
+As a result, light and shadow seem to behave the same within the image and in the physical space the image inhabits, a feature that heightens the naturalism in the mosaic.

 The artists who created this mosaic also considered how individual tesserae would reflect light.
 The gold tesserae that compose the background are arranged in a shell-like pattern and those in Christ’s halo seem to swirl.
 The tesserae within the cross in Christ’s halo are angled so they will reflect the light differently from the rest of the gold ground, highlighting the cross.